-The Medicaid Agency does not cover the following home health services under the Home Health program, unless otherwise specified:
+The Medicaid agency does not cover the following home health services under the Home Health program, unless otherwise specified:

-1. Chronic long-term care skilled nursing visits or specialized therapy visits for a medically stable client when a long-term care skilled nursing plan or specialized therapy plan is in placed through the Department of Social and Health Services, Aging and Disabilities Services Administration (ADSA) or Division of Developmental Disabilities (DDD).
+1. Chronic long-term care skilled nursing visits or specialized therapy visits for a medically stable client when a long-term care skilled nursing plan or specialized therapy plan is in place through the Department of Social and Health Services, Aging and Long-Term Support Administration (ALTSA) or Division of Developmental Disabilities (DDD).

-The Medicaid Agency may consider requests for interim chronic long-term care skilled nursing services or specialized therapy services for a client while the client is waiting for ADSA or DDD to implement a long-term care skilled nursing plan or specialized therapy plan.
+The Medicaid agency may consider requests for interim chronic long-term care skilled nursing services or specialized therapy services for a client while the client is waiting for ALTSA or DDD to implement a long-term care skilled nursing plan or specialized therapy plan.

-On a case-by-case basis, the Medicaid Agency may authorize long-term care skilled nursing visits or specialized therapy visits for a client for a limited time until an ADSA or DDD long-term care skilled nursing plan or specialized therapy plan is in place.
-Any services authorized are subject to the restrictions and limitations in these billing instructions and other published WACs.
+On a case-by-case basis, the Medicaid agency may authorize long-term care skilled nursing visits or specialized therapy visits for a client for a limited time until an ALTSA or DDD long-term care skilled nursing plan or specialized therapy plan is in place.
+Any services authorized are subject to the restrictions and limitations in this provider guide and other published WACs.